Semantic Calendaring

 - Each semantic calendar object MUST include a

-property.
+CONCEPTproperty.
 This is used to specify the type of event, to-do, journal, etc. represented by the calendar object.
 An example of a type could be a Meeting event, a Service Request to-do, or a Metric journal.
 By specifying type information a richer interaction is facilitated between calendar user agents.
 NOTE: "vanilla" typing MUST also be supported by providing types that represent event, to-do, journal, etc. without further specificity. - A semantic calendar object SHOULD include linked data via the

-property.
+STRUCTURED-DATAproperty.
 Linked data is typically defined via JSON-LD or RDFa formats (JSON and XML respectively), and allows for interactions with non-calendaring systems.
-For example, a Web search engine may be able to parse theSTRUCTURED-DATA
+For example, a Web search engine may be able to parse theSTRUCTURED-DATAproperty of semantic calendar objects in order to index the object for improved search results.

 Linking

-property allows for additional linking between semantic calendar objects to support construction of a
+The LINK property allows for additional linking between semantic calendar objects to support construction of a

 larger semantic graph.